wmcbrine/PDCurses/x11/README.md

   By default, the library and demo programs are built with the optimizer switch -O2.
-You can turn this off, and turn on debugging (-g), by adding "--with-debug" to the configure command.
+You can turn this off, and turn on debugging (-g), by adding "--enable-debug" to the configure command.

 - Run "make".
 This should build libXCurses and all the demo programs.